-There are many excellent review articles that cover the mechanical properties of graphene, 90 both experimental and theoretical, and which to be comprehensive have to have about 500 91 references.^{1-3} Why another?
+There are many excellent review articles that cover the mechanical properties of graphene, both experimental and theoretical, and which, to be comprehensive, have to have about 500 references.^{1-3} Why another?
 Our purpose is different.
-We aim to clarify points that are often 92 confused in the literature, and where we deem appropriate to identify problems that are as 93 yet unsolved.
-Some properties of graphene are just what one might expect, given what we 94 know of graphite.
-Here we review primarily the accuracy to which this is known.
-Second, 95 some properties are expected to be different, for reasons that are understood.
-Third, and 96 perhaps most interesting, are the anomalies.
-By this, we mean the behaviours of graphene 97 that are well-established experimentally, yet which lack adequate explanation according to 98 our current understanding.
-99

-An interesting question is "to which extent is the continuum mechanics view applicable to graphene?"
+We aim to clarify points that are often confused in the literature, and where we deem appropriate, to identify problems that are as yet unsolved.
+Some properties of graphene are just what one might expect, given what we know of graphite; some properties are expected to be different; and finally, and perhaps most interesting, are the anomalies, meaning the behaviors of graphene that are well established experimentally, yet which lack adequate explanation according to our current understanding.
+An interesting question is, "To what extent is the continuum mechanics view applicable to graphene?"
 Of course, this leads to the definition of a thickness for graphene, which is comparable to trying to define the thickness of an atom.
-The quantum nature of matter, predominant at this scale, will obviously only lead to an approximate or to a probabilistic answer.
+The quantum nature of matter, predominant at this scale, will obviously only lead to an approximate or probabilistic answer.

-105 II.
+II.
 BASIC PROPERTIES

-The most basic properties determining the mechanical behaviour of a piece of a material are its physical dimensions and its elastic moduli.
+The most basic properties determining the mechanical behavior of a piece of a material are its physical dimensions and its elastic moduli.
 But how can we define or measure these mechanical properties of graphene?
-This apparently naive question arises from the fact that the one-atom-thick character of graphene challenges the science of the mechanics of materials, a discipline based on continuum mechanics and which has developed its successful non-atomistic view since the publication of the first book addressing the strength of materials, "Two New Sciences", written by Galileo Galilei in 1638.4 Of course, the discipline has subsequently integrated the atomistic nature of materials into its thinking, as in the concepts of theoretical strength and of dislocations, and in the use of molecular dynamics (MD) and density-functional (DFT) modelling.
+This apparently naive question arises from the fact that the one-atom-thick character of graphene challenges the science of the mechanics of materials, a discipline based on continuum mechanics and which has developed its successful non-atomistic view since the publication of the first book addressing the strength of materials, Two New Sciences, written by Galileo Galilei in 1638.4 Of course, the discipline has subsequently integrated the atomistic nature of materials into its thinking, as in the concepts of theoretical strength and of dislocations, and in the use of molecular dynamics (MD) and densityfunctional theory (DFT) modeling.

-From the material mechanics point of view, a large part of the challenge of graphene 116 mechanics arises from the ambiguities of defining the thickness of a structure - here a one-117 atom-thick surface.
-From this point of view, it is important to recognise that thickness is 118 not a material property, but a property of a structure, such as a plate.
-Moreover, even a 119 simple structure such as a corrugated-iron roofing sheet has more than one property equally 120 deserving of being called the thickness - maybe the 0.5 mm thickness of the sheet, maybe 121 the 30 mm depth of the corrugations.
-So the issue is not to define what the thickness of 122 graphene is, but to be clear what the context is and how the concept of thickness enters in, in 123 each context.
-If one wants to stack n corrugated-iron sheets at random angles, the height of 124 a stack of n sheets will be $30 \times n$ mm, while if they are aligned, the stack will be $0.5 \times n$ mm 125 high.
+From the material mechanics point of view, a large part of the challenge of graphene mechanics arises from the ambiguities of defining the thickness of a structure-here a one-atom-thick surface.
+From this point of view, it is important to recognize that thickness is not a material property, but a property of a structure, such as a plate.
+Moreover, even a simple structure such as a corrugated-iron roofing sheet has more than one property equally deserving of being called the thickness-maybe the 0.5-mm thickness of the sheet, maybe the 30-mm depth of the corrugations.
+So the issue is not to define what the thickness of graphene is, but to be clear what the context is and how the concept of thickness enters in, in each context.
+If one wants to stack n corrugated-iron sheets at random angles, the height of a stack of n sheets will be $30 \times n$ mm, while if they are aligned, the stack will be $0.5 \times n$ mm high.
 So graphene in AB stacking as in graphite has a thickness of 3.35 Å, unambiguously.
-126 We should not be surprised if this value changes for other stackings5 (e.g. around 3.6 Å for 127 random-angle stacking called turbostratic, and see Table I for some graphene thicknesses 128 as described by the distances from various substrates).
-Nevertheless, while the stacking of 129 corrugated-iron sheets may have no bearing on the physical characteristics of the individual 130 sheets, this can be a totally different issue for graphene.
-Depending on the geometrical 131 arrangements, modifications of the electronic structure of the individual graphene sheets 132 could be significant.
-133
+We should not be surprised if this value changes for other stackings5 (e.g., around 3.6 Å for randomangle stacking called turbostratic, and see Table I for some graphene thicknesses as described by the distances from various substrates).
+Nevertheless, while the stacking of corrugated-iron sheets may have no bearing on the physical characteristics of the individual sheets, this can be a totally different issue for graphene.
+Depending on the geometrical arrangements, modifications of the electronic structure of the individual graphene sheets could be significant.